 - Clear Password: Completely reset the user's password; they'll have to set a new one the next time they login.

-- Make Tech/HR Admin or Assistant: If you have the privilege to assign one of the 3 roles, you can make other people HR Admin, HR Assistant or Tech Admin.
+- Edit Permissions: If you have the privilege to assign one of the 3 roles, you can make other people HR Admin, HR Assistant or Tech Admin.

 - Send welcome mail now: Only sent to users who have not created a password for their account yet.
 Introductory email that assists newly added users in getting access to Small Improvements.

 - Send password mail now: The alternative to setting (and thus knowing) people's passwords is to trigger the password mail.
 It's also perfect for new staff that just joined your company, because the mail also includes a link to the system.

 - Send profile nudge now: Click this to send a quick automated reminder to the person, encouraging them to update their profile data.
 E.g. their self-description, photo, or role and position.

 - Deactivate account: If someone leaves the company, this is how to ensure they cannot log in any more.

 - Delete: You can delete employees entirely, but once they are deleted they are completely unrecoverable.
 It's sufficient to just deactivate their account, thus keeping valuable content inside the system.

 There are many ways to get staff into the system:

 - You can add staff manually right on the company directory, simply by clicking the "Add users" button at the top of the page.
 That's easy, but tedious if you want to create more than some 20 accounts.